 When you're comparing the price of a new car – particularly when financing or leasing – it's easy to overlook the total cost of running a car.

-AA research found that many motorists thought their average monthly spend on a car was just £157.1 In truth the number is more than double that – £341.
+AA research found that many motorists thought their average monthly spend on a car was just £157.1 In truth the number is almost double that – £310.

 So when you look at the monthly cost of leasing a car, you should compare it with all the usual bills that come with running a car.